StewartLynch/FullScreenModal_GitHub/README.md

 struct ModalView: View {
     var body: some View {
         VStack {
-            RoundedRectangle(cornerRadius: 10)
+            // This is your modal content here RoundedRectangle(cornerRadius: 10)
                 .fill(Color.green)
                 .frame(width: 200, height: 200)
-            Spacer()
+            // The spacer is to push up the FullModal close button Spacer()
         }
     }